How to Create Screensavers in PowerPoint

 Then go to your Screensaver Options on your desktop, choose the “Gallery” / “Slideshow” option.
 Navigate to the new folder with your jpegs and you’re done!
 (You can also set the timing for changing each image).

-For movie style animations, you’ll just need a conversion software to assist the process.
-We’ve used iSpringPro with InstantStorm, but pptfaq lists a few others you could try.
+For a more cinematic end result, you’ll just need a conversion software (or two) to assist the process.
+In the past we’ve used iSpringPro with InstantStorm, but pptfaq lists a few others you could try.

-Simply put, we make the PPT into a Flash file, then the Flash file into an SCR.
+Simply put, convert the PPT into a Flash file. [er, hold the phone!
+Flash?
+Does that work anymore? hmm.
+Well it did in 2017…] then we turn the Flash file into an SCR.
 This works perfectly and keeps all your PowerPoint animation effects.
 The software is simple to use and you can play around with the export settings to get the best result.

 Step 1.
 Use the iSpring converter plugin: to export the presentation as SWF flash file.

 Step 2.
-We then used InstantStorm http://instantstorm.com, and imported the SWF file, then published as an SCR.
+We then used InstantStorm instantstorm.com, and imported the SWF file, then published as an SCR.
 (InstantStorm is a Freeware Flash screensaver creator!)

 Step 3.
 The SCR file can be browsed for when applying a new screensaver.